lupyuen/lupyuen.github.io/src/marathon.md

 _Ouch!
 Something hurts!_

 Don't fight the pain!
 Stop and walk.
+Do some stretching to reset our running form.
+Rotate / revolve the knees.
+Squat down and twerk sideways.

 Continue running ONLY if we're really OK...

 TODO: Pain diagram